 ® The ignition coil relay mod

 That said however, there are three things to be said against it, One, doing this mod ignores the real issue, the buildup of resistance in the wiring harness, which needs to be attended to regardless.
 1970s and 1980s Hondas all suffer from wiring issues that the wiring harness manufacturers themselves caused.
 There are in fact five areas in every vintage Honda wiring harness that need special attention.
 Two, it is not guaranteed the relay mod will offer any advantage over properly maintaining the wiring harness.
 It is typical of forums to blindly emphasize the wrong things.
-Instead of modification, do the friggen maintenance!
+Instead of modification, do the needed maintenance!
 And, three, installing the ubiquitous Bosch style relay never seems to be done with any class.
 I have removed many in recent years.
 They sometimes present more problems than they fix, so poor is their installation.

 Recommended reading: